P79N6A/server/README.txt

 CLEANUP
   rm -rf cache # cached RDF and thumbnails
-         index # fs-backeded triple-index and/or other DB storage-files
+         index # fs-backed triple-index and/or other DB storage-files